Czechoslovakia–Yugoslavia relations: History

 During the Austro-Hungarian time the Charles University in Prague and other Czechoslovak institutions of higher education became important center of higher education for South Slavic students with students and graduates including Veljko Vlahović, Ratko Vujović, Aleksandar Deroko, Nikola Dobrović, Petar Drapšin, Zoran Đorđević, Lordan Zafranović, Momir Korunović, Branko Krsmanović, Emir Kusturica, Ljubica Marić, Goran Marković, Predrag Nikolić, Stjepan Radić, Nikola Tesla and other.

 Interwar period

+Czechoslovak delegates at the Paris Peace Conference of 1919 put forward a proposal to carve out a strip of land between Austria and Hungary to serve as a corridor between the two newly established Slavic countries with shared political and economic interests.
+Acting against Italian interests, the proposal to form the Czech Corridor was ultimately rejected.

 In 1921, together with the Kingdom of Romania, Czechoslovakia and Yugoslavia established the Little Entente with the purpose of common defense against Hungarian revanchism and the prospect of a Habsburg restoration.
 Czechoslovakia and Yugoslavia signed their agreement on 4 June 1920 In 1923 Czechoslovak Republic bought attractive plot in the Bulevar kralja Aleksandra for its new representative diplomatic mission, and the plot was subsequently enlarged in 1931.
 The laying of the cornerstone was organized on the day of St. Václav the Good day in 1925 with Deputy Minister of Foreign Affairs J. Marković, representatives of the Association of National Minorities in the Kingdom of Serbs, Croats and Slovenes, Mayor of Belgrade Bobić and Head of Department in the Czechoslovak Ministry of Foreign Affairs Dr. Ribarž in attendance.

+World War II

+During World War II, both countries were occupied by Nazi Germany.
+Czechs were imprisoned in a subcamp of the Mauthausen concentration camp at the Ljubelj Pass in occupied Yugoslavia.
+The communist Yugoslav Partisans liberated modern day Yugoslavia without much foreign assistance while Czechoslovakia was liberated by the Red Army.
+After the war, both countries came under the supervision of the Soviet Union.